meilisearch/documentation/guides/main_concepts/indexes.md

 ## Synonyms

 A set of synonyms can be defined for an index.
 In your dataset, you may decide to create synonyms for words which have the same meaning.
-Even though they look different, they should be treated similarly.
+Even though they are different, they should be treated similarly.
 If either of the associated words is searched, the same results shall be displayed.
 Since synonyms are linked to a given index, they won't apply to any other index on the same MeiliSearch instance.

 [Learn more about synonyms](/guides/advanced_guides/synonyms.md)